Dinner inspiration from the farmers’ market

 The second step is a process called disgorging, that simply uses salt to expel the excess water.
 Place the sliced cucumber half-moons in a medium bowl and toss in a good quality sea salt; For this recipe, 1 tsp is plenty.
 The salt works to draw out the excess water so it doesn’t end up sogging up your salad once the sauce is added.
 Leave the salted cucumber to rest for 15-20 minutes then drain through a colander or sieve.
 You will be amazed at how much water drains out.

 A note for special diets

-This Creamy Cucumber Radish Salad is grain-free, gluten-free, nightshade-free, refined sugar-free and friendly for Keto and SIBO diets.
+This Creamy Cucumber Radish Salad is grain-free, gluten-free, nightshade-free, refined sugar-free and friendly for Keto, SIBO, and Low-FODMAP diets.